xflynx25/arduino-lmic-EU433support/README.md

   - Fix additional warnings on non-ARM platforms ([#791](https://github.com/mcci-catena/arduino-lmic/issues/791), thanks [@d-a-v](https://github.com/d-a-v)).
   - Allow application to set the value to be used in `DeviceStatusAns` MAC messages ([#576](https://github.com/mcci-catena/arduino-lmic/issues/576) and [#560](https://github.com/mcci-catena/arduino-lmic/issues/560), thanks to [@altishchenko](https://github.com/altishchenko)).
   - Minor adjustments to the compliance sketch ([#800](https://github.com/mcci-catena/arduino-lmic/issues/576)).
+  - Update the LMIC reference manual to `LMIC-v4.1.0.pdf`.

 - v4.0 is a major release; changes are significant enough to be "likely breaking".
 It includes the following changes.